Sunday stage of the tour: a tour of Switzerland

 The race will pass through Eagle again, to tackle the long ascent of the Morgens Trail (15.4km 6.1%, Category One).

-“A separation made up of good climbers has every chance of success,” race director Thierry Giovino predicts, at the end of this stage, down the Abbondance Valley, followed by a 4km climb, in many parts a pseudo-plain on the Chatel heights.
+“A breakup made up of good climbers has every chance of success,” predicts the race director, Thierry Giovino, at the end of this stage, down the Abondance Valley, followed by a 4km climb, in many parts.
+False plain on the heights of Chatel.

 The tour arrives for the second time in history at Haute-Savoie (1,200 inhabitants), 47 years after Belgian climber Lucien van Imbe won a time trial.